- Targeting Canadian recreational and European medical cannabis markets

 How is it doing:

-In early 2020, AgraFlora officially closed on two acquisitions that began in 2019 -- Sanna Health and The Good Company GmbH, the parent of Frankfurt-based Farmako, which has a network of 19,800 pharmacies covering 100,000 patients as well as an 8% market share.
+Agra acquired Sanna Health and The Good Company GmbH, the parent of Frankfurt-based Farmako, which has a network of 19,800 pharmacies covering 100,000 patients as well as an 8% market share in early 2020.

 What the boss says: